Knotx/knotx/documentation/src/main/wiki/FallbackHandling.md

     defaultFallback = BLANK
   }
 ```

 ### Global fallback with custom markup
-to apply custom markup fallback to all snippets by default:
+To apply custom markup fallback to all snippets by default:
 - configure `defaultFallback` attribute within `snippetOptions`
 - define your own `fallbacks` property within `snippetOptions`
 - apply these to both Splitter and FragmentAssembler.